When Vikas Gupta Met Kumkum Bhagya Actor Shabbir Ahluwalia

 - Hina Khan’s Haters Trend #QuitTwitterHinaKhan; The Actress Gives It Back To The Trollers!

 Vikas Gupta, who was known as mastermind in the Bigg Boss 11 house, is super active on social media.
 Even though he is busy, he keeps his fans updated.
-Recently, the producer had his fan boy moment as he met Kumkum Bhagya actor, Shabbir Ahluwalia.
+Recently, the producer had his fanboy moment as he met Kumkum Bhagya actor, Shabbir Ahluwalia.

 Sharing a picture snapped with the rockstar, Vikas wrote, "My Fan Boy Moment !!!
 Finally I have a picture with you @shabirahluwalia." - (sic)